Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Introduction

 Although there has been abundant research on the performance of sub-THz wireless communication systems~\cite{THzdata,THzXR,SubTHzPosition}, their implementation is still challenging~\cite{THzimplementationchallenge}.
 Considering the cost of sub-THz radio hardware and the limited coverage~\cite{bjornson2019massive}, a low-cost and densely deployable solution is desirable.
-Recent developments in polymer microwave fiber (PMF) have motivated the development of radio-over-fiber (RoF) communications, which offers great opportunities for low-cost implementations of sub-THz wireless systems~\cite{analysisHE11,Foam-cladded,polymerblend}.
+Recent developments in polymer microwave fiber (PMF) have motivated the development of radio-over-fiber (RoF) communications, which offer great opportunities for low-cost implementations of sub-THz wireless systems~\cite{analysisHE11,Foam-cladded,polymerblend}.
 RoF systems can be implemented in different ways.
-Herein, we consider a system with a cascaded structure, where multiple radio units (RUs) are interconnected via low-cost PMFs and finally connected to a central unit (CU), where all signal processing is performed.
-Fig.~\ref{signal model linear} illustrates the cascade RoF system under consideration (the different variables will be introduced later).
-In this system, the signal propagates over a short-range sub-THz wireless channel and over multiple dispersive fibers within the RoF system.
-The salient feature of this system is that the propagation distance over the sub-THz wireless channel is only a small fraction of the distance between the CU and the user equipment (UE).
-Consequently, the overall propagation attenuation is significantly mitigated compared to that of a pure wireless sub-THz system of the same coverage.
-According to measurements reported in \cite{Frida}, PMFs attenuate sub-THz signals more than 2\,dB per meter in the sub-THz spectrum.
-Hence, RUs have to be densely deployed to maintain the signal strength.
-RUs can either serve as access points or boosters (that amplify and forward the signals); thus the closest RU to the UE acts as access point and all other RUs between the entry/exit one and the CU act as boosters to compensate for the attenuation over the fiber.
-The RUs are equipped with antennas, a power amplifier (PA), and other radio frequency (RF) components.
-Since there are not digital signal processing units at the RUs, the cost of the system is significantly less than the dense deployment of radio transceivers.
+Herein, we consider a system with a cascaded structure, where multiple radio units (RUs) and booster units (BUs) are interconnected via low-cost PMFs and finally connected to a central unit (CU).
+Each RU is equipped with antennas, a power amplifier (PA), and other radio frequency (RF) components; see Section~\ref{System overview} for details.
+The only difference between an RU and a BU is the absence of antennas in a BU.
+The RU capturing or transmitting the sub-THz signals acts as an access point, and all other units between the entry/exit RU and the CU only amplify and forward the signals.
+All signal processing is performed at the CU.
+Since there are no digital signal processing units in the RUs and BUs, the system is significantly less costly than a dense deployment of radio transceivers.